-Congress has voted to reform the Child Nutrition Act, increasing federal reimbursement of school meals beyond inflation.
-The government will determine what constitutes acceptable school meals, clamp down on the availability of junk food in on campus vending machines and at other than fund raising "bake sales" and facilitate more than one hundred thousand additional Medicaid eligible children receiving free meals.
+ongress has voted to reform the Child Nutrition Act, increasing federal reimbursement of school meals beyond inflation.
+The government will determine what constitutes acceptable school meals, clamp down on the availability of junk food in campus vending machines and at other than fundraising "bake sales" and facilitate more than 100,000 additional Medicaid-eligible children receiving free meals.

 The bill also orders cafeterias to make water freely available.

-About 8 percent (\$ 375 million) of the bill's cost is to fund state level grants for nutrition education and anti obesity efforts.
-The First Lady, who has championed this effort, states the bill will "combat childhood obesity".
+About 8 percent (\$375 million) of the bill's cost is to fund statelevel grants for nutrition education and anti-obesity efforts.
+The First Lady, who has championed this effort, states that the bill will "combat childhood obesity."

-Non supporters of the ten year, \$4.5 billion dollar measure suggest the bill's proscriptive fat and calories cutting nutritional standards go too far and cost too much despite "offsetting" controversial cuts in food stamp funding which Democrats promise to reverse "one day" if and when they regain control of the House.
+Opponents of the 10-year, \$4.5 billion measure suggest the bill's proscriptive fat- and calories-cutting nutritional standards go too far and cost too much despite "offsetting" controversial cuts in food stamp funding that Democrats promise to reverse "one day" if and when they regain control of the House of Representatives.

 The bill addresses a frightening crisis.
-Two thirds of Americans and eighteen percent of adolescents are overweight or obese.
+Two thirds of Americans and 18 percent of adolescents are overweight or obese.
 The cost is gargantuan.
-Direct medical costs of obesity related diseases are \$147 billion per year.
-Added to that is another \$8000 dollars per obese individual per year from the cost of earlier death, diminished revenue production and even increased fuel.
+Direct medical costs of obesity-related diseases are \$147 billion per year.
+Added to that is another \$8,000 per obese individual per year from the cost of earlier death, diminished revenue production and even increased fuel.

-The reasons we are fat go beyond what any bill can fix .We are obese in diet and daily life.
+The reasons we are fat go beyond what any bill can fix.
+We are obese in diet and daily life.
 As we progress technologically, we produce less and consume more.
-As the world gets smaller, interpersonal distances grow as so called social networks reward an increasingly sedentary life style.
+As the world gets smaller, interpersonal distances grow as so-called social networks reward an increasingly sedentary lifestyle.
 Adolescent athleticism is an oxymoron.
 Our young boys and girls of summer should be out on the playing fields, straining to tweak out singles and beating out metaphorical throws to first.
 Instead, they tweet and eat.
 Entitlements have encouraged enfeeblement of head, heart and hamstrings.

-We do not need a nanny nutritionist state, commendable bonafide benefits underpinning this bill notwithstanding.
+e don't need a nanny nutritionist state, commendable bonafide benefits underpinning this bill notwithstanding.
 It is sadly foreboding that the state, which fosters corporate corpulence, now comes to save us from ourselves.